Vestride/glencheney/src/pages/odopod-code-library/index.md

 ## 📦 GitHub and npm

-I [moved the repository to GitHub](https://github.com/odopod/code-library/) as one large repository.
+I [moved the repository to GitHub](https://github.com/odopod/code-library/) as _monorepo_.
 We use [Lerna](https://github.com/lerna/lerna) to manage and publish all 31 odo packages to npm, which is much better than managing 30+ different repositories which all share dependencies.

+## 📝 Documentation

+One of the most important parts of any library is its documentation.
+Every Odo component has a documentation + demos page to go with it, showing off what it can do and its public APIs.
+Almost half of the components also have TypeScript definitions with an `index.d.ts` file, giving developers who use [VS Code](https://code.visualstudio.com/) useful autocompletion and docs.

 ## 🔬 Behind the scenes